 Pitbull-Husky mixes love being outdoors – rain or shine – and are perfect for families that are active or busy.
 Be ready to spend approximately two hours a day of being active with your Pitsky to keep them happy and fit.

 Make sure to keep your Pitbull and Husky cross on a leash whenever outdoors.
 This hybrid may inherit the prey drive of its Pitbull parent.

-The best toys for Pitbull-Husky dogs
+The best toys for Husky and Pitbull mix

 All dogs have natural chewing tendencies, but now we know that Pitskies can bring chewing to a more extreme level.

 You’ll notice this in situations where you can’t satisfy their need for mental and physical exercise.
 This is where chew toys come in handy.

 Whether they’re inside their crate or not, make sure to provide a chew toy that can hold up to this crossbreed’s strong jaws and teeth.
 Pick out a large toy that he can handle and that wouldn’t end up being a choking hazard.